scy-phy/minicps/examples/swat/daniele-notes.md

 ## Future ##

 * Crypto DB
-* Implement read/write PLC access level?
+* Implement read/write PLC access
+* Model User Defined Tags as dedicated classes and import them into the DB
+* Use Hystorian node